Definitive Img Comparison slider Press "Enter" to skip to content

 3.Summary

-Because the focal plane becomes thin at full aperture, it is safe to use a mirrorless camera to fine-tune the focus.
-When using a rangefinder camera, it is necessary to be aware of the subtle differences in focus position and deal with them when shooting.
+Since the focus plane becomes thinner at wide apertures, it is safer to use a mirrorless camera to fine-tune the focus.
+When using a rangefinder camera, you need to be aware of subtle shifts in focus and adjust accordingly when shooting.

 Specification and Competitor